Kyushu

 Why start here · Its crispy texture and savory marinade highlight Kyushu's approach to bold and balanced flavors.

-A hearty, bubbling hotpot where rich flavors of beef offal meld with fresh cabbage and chives, delivering a comforting warmth.
+A hearty, bubbling hotpot where the rich flavor of beef offal meets fresh cabbage and chives.

 Why start here · This hotpot embodies Kyushu's love for rich, warming dishes that bring people together.